 Team winners: Tyler Matthews and Mason Peace, 7.31 pounds.
 First place high school, Tyler Matthews, 6.81 pounds.
 First place middle school: Andrew Hackett, 2.75 pounds.
 Second place high school: Austin “Bubba” Lynn, 5 pounds.
 Second place middle school: Kaleb Harris, 1.06 pounds.
 Winners received lures and merchandise.
 Thirty-six fish caught weighing 22.81 pounds.

 Saturday Morning Open Team Bass Tournament

-Next: TBA.
-Tournament hours are safe light until to be determined at the ramp.
-Entry fee: $45, including big fish pot.
+Next: TBA, Wildwood Park.
+Entry fee $45 per person, includes big fish pot.
+Tournament hours safe light until time to be determined at the ramp.
 Five-fish limit.
 More information: Eric Mora, (706) 533-0639.

 2013 Mr. Clark Hill Tournaments